IBM/SalesEnablement-VMware-L3-draft/docs/VCFaaS/VCFaaS-mt/Operating-mt.md

 6. Explore the information displayed on the **Data Centers** summary page and then click the {{itz.VCFaaSmt.name}} tile.

     The screen capture shown below was taken before any resources were provisioned in the **VCF as a Service** instance.
-Notice all the 0 counts.
 Your view will be different and reflect any currently provisioned resources.

     ![](_attachments/vcd-DataCentersSummary.png)